IHE/ITI.sIPS/README.md

 - IPS Sharing: IPS-S to set a pattern for other document sharing and make the -S the known text for sharing
 - IPS Metadata (IPS-M): This is similar to Document Exchange but is more subtle. -M is probably a bad choice because that is to close to "m" for Mobile.
 - IPS Metadata (IPS Meta): So you can post your IPS on Facebook.
+- Exchanging IPS (eIPS)
+- eXchanging IPS (xIPS)

+## Survey

+1. Are you creating or consuming IPS?
+2. Are you communicating IPS over IHE Document Sharing (XDS, XCA, XDR, MHD, MHDS)?
+3. Are you aware of a developing IHE-Profile that shows how to communicate IPS over IHE Document Sharing?
+4.